anujjhawar28/product-review-management-dashboard/README.md

   * Virtual Scrolling for large datasets (its easy to implement as PrimeVue Table Component Gives Lazy Loading and Virtual Scroll Support in Base Table)
   * Debounced filtering (currently applies on button click which is equivalent easier with filter form submission)
   * API Integration (currently using mock data via Pinia)
+  * Unit test cases Add more test cases for Components and Composables and test coverage should be more than 75%

 ---